-On 24 November 2017, ALLIANZ entered into Share Purchase Agreements (SPA) with two shareholders owning 11.34% of the share capital and theoretical voting rights of EULER HERMES at a price of $\notin$ 122 per share, paid in cash.
+On 24 November 2017, ALLIANZ entered into Share Purchase Agreements (SPA) with two shareholders owning 11.34% of the share capital and theoretical voting rights of EULER HERMES at a price of $\notin 122$ per share, paid in cash.

-These transactions have been concluded.
-We also found that the SPAs did not include any contingent consideration or price revision clause.
-Furthermore, we obtained the formal confirmation from ALLIANZ that there are no agreements connected with the SPAs that could change this price of €122 per share.
+These transactions have been concluded and we also found that the SPAs did not include any contingent consideration or price revision clause.

+The Initial Offer submitted by ALLIANZ for the shares of EULER HERMES proposed a similar price of €122 per share paid in cash.